rabbasi2/task-5-database-interface/README.md

 ### Individually:

-1. Sync your repository fork with the main fork at the end of the work.
+1. Sync your repository fork with the main fork at the end of the work (Look here for how to do this: <https://help.github.com/articles/syncing-a-fork/>).
 2. Write a blog post that links to your fork of the repository and write a brief explanation of what your scripts actually do.